shaffex/shaffex.github.io/PluginModifiers.md

 ## Introduction

-Modifier plugins in the MagicUI framework allow developers to create custom view modifiers that can be reused across their views.
-This guide will walk you through the steps to create, install, and use custom modifier plugins.
+The MagicUI framework enables developers to create custom view modifiers that can be reused across their views through modifier plugins.
+This guide demonstrates how to create, install, and use these custom modifier plugins.

 ## Creating a Custom Modifier Plugin

-To create a custom modifier plugin, you need to conform to the `CustomModifierPlugin` protocol.
+To create a custom modifier plugin, implement the `SxModifierProtocol` protocol.

 ### Example 1: `flipX` Modifier Plugin
-The flipX plugin horizontally flips the content.
+This plugin horizontally flips a view's content.

 ```swift
 struct SxModifier_flipX: SxModifierProtocol {